gem/oq-engine/doc/installing/ubuntu-nightly.md

 # Installing the OpenQuake Engine nightly builds on Ubuntu Linux

-The OpenQuake Engine **nighlty builds** are available in the form of *deb* binary packages for the following Ubuntu releases:
+The OpenQuake Engine **nightly builds** are available in the form of *deb* binary packages for the following Ubuntu releases:
 - Ubuntu 14.04 LTS (Trusty)

-Packages *may* work on Ubuntu derivates (i.e. Mint Linux) and Debian, but this setup in not supported by GEM.
+Packages *may* work on Ubuntu derivatives (i.e. Mint Linux) and Debian, but this setup in not supported by GEM.
 See the [FAQ](../faq.md#unsupported-operating-systems)

-## Install packages from the OpenQuake nigthly repository
+## Install packages from the OpenQuake knightly repository

-The following commands add the nighlty builds package repository:
+The following commands add the nightly builds package repository:
 ```bash
 sudo add-apt-repository -ry ppa:openquake/ppa
 sudo add-apt-repository -y ppa:openquake-automatic-team/latest-master